helios-framework/helios/README.md

 **Associated Classes**

-Each entity in the specified data model will have a `Sequel::Model` subclass created for it under the `Rack::CoreData::Models` namespace.
+Each entity in the specified data model will have a `Sequel::Model` subclass created for it under the `Rack::Scaffold::Adapters::CoreData` namespace.

 <table>
   <caption>Endpoints</caption>